 A secondary victim will only be able to bring a claim provided that the following three conditions are satisfied:

 Claims can be brought by the spouse or dependants of persons who commit suicide whilst in psychiatric care if it can be shown that the staff failed to take all reasonable steps to prevent the person from taking his/her own life.

 Compensation of £65,000 was recently obtained for the widow of a young man who succeeding in committing suicide whilst (following a voluntary admission) in a Crisis Centre.

 Vulnerable and elderly persons are entirely dependent on those looking after them whether in their own homes or institutions ensure their safety and well-being.
 Failings and care can lead to amongst other things:

 For these people compensation can significantly improve their quality of life as it can provide much needed funds to aid/equipment a change of institution and private medical treatment if needed.

 Our highly experienced team of specialist clinical negligence lawyers are here to assist and to advise.
 They will advise you comprehensively about the merits of your claim, funding and ensure that you and your family get the best possible results.

 The majority of our cases are funded by way of a conditional fee agreement, more commonly known as a no win no fee agreement.
 This means there is no financial risk to you.

-Our Specialist Vulnerable Patients Solicitors are backed by nearly four decades of experience.
+Our Specialist Vulnerable Patients Solicitors are backed by four decades of experience.
 Our legal practice and team of Medical Negligence Solicitors have a strong track record of achieving the best possible results.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.